Emergency Medical Services

 - Responds to medical emergencies and administering prescribed medical treatment to sick and injured persons at the site of emergency or in a specially equipped vehicle.

-- Administring oxygen or intravenous therapy, medications, defibrillation procedures, acquiring, interpreting, and transmitting electrocardiograms and artificial resuscitation.
+- Administering oxygen or intravenous therapy, medications, defibrillation procedures, acquiring, interpreting, and transmitting electrocardiograms and artificial resuscitation.
 Applying splints to broken bones, controlling hemorrhages, treating minor wounds or abrasions or other procedures as required.

-Paramedic CRTs work rotating shifts including nights, weekends and holidays.
+Paramedic work rotating shifts including nights, weekends and holidays.
 Work is performed at scenes where there is exposure to hazardous situations and emotionally traumatic events.
 This work requires strenuous physical activity such as lifting, climbing and bending.